AnnGlad/frontend-interview-prompt/myREADME.md

 - What did you have to research or lookup while working on this?

->As I mentioned before I've never worked with React and any React library, so I spend a day just fo researching, and another day for task.
+>As I mentioned before I've never worked with React and any React library, so I spent a day researching, and another day doing the task.